 Over the past year, we’ve been rolling out a new approach to our work — Continuous Improvement.

 In 2014, when Marks & Spencer launched an aggressive redesign, it didn't take long to gauge the reaction.
 Negative user feedback flooded the comment threads and internet experts panned the redesign.
 But it wasn't just about the reaction — the numbers told the real story.
-A steep dive in traffic showed that regular visitors were’t converting into sales.
+A steep dive in traffic showed that regular visitors weren’t converting into sales.
 Marks & Spencer quickly scrambled to solve the problems, but the damage was done.
 Experts clearly laid the blame of the 8.1% drop in sales and resulting share price dip on the launch of its new website.
 It took years to recover, and some argue that Marks & Spencer’s digital properties never fully reached the potential user base had they approached the redesign differently.

 So what did they do wrong?
 And what can higher-ed web teams learn from this?
 Two words: Continuous Improvement.
 Change does not come easy for most people — too much (and often too late) at once, and it can harm your brand.
 Although web projects sometimes can and should take bold risks, there are ways to minimize that risk and its effects.